atriveg/dmrimatlab/README.md

 # dmrimatlab
-This is complete Matlab toolbox (including multi-threaded C/C++-mex code) for diffusion MRI processing.
+This is a complete Matlab toolbox (including multi-threaded C/C++-mex code) for diffusion MRI processing.
 See complete description in: http://www.lpi.tel.uva.es/dmrilab

 Authors: